trevino200/DevSecOps_Workshop/Labs/Lab3.md

 helm install cpwaap CheckPoint-WAAP-0.1.5.tgz --namespace=<NAMESPACE_NAME> --set mysvcname=vwa-service --set mysvcport=80 --set nanoToken=<CPNANO_TOKEN> --set appURL=<NAMESPACE_NAME>.<LOCATION_OF_RESOURCEGROUP>.cloudapp.azure.com
 ```

 Browse to the URL which has been defined in the step above and you should see our web app.
-Now, you can plug in that URL into the "Assets" page in the Infinity Next portal.
-Select "Enforce" <br><br>
+In the [Infinity Next Portal](httpS://portal.checkpoint.com), you can plug in that URL into the "Assets" page.
+Once you have configured the asset, click on "Enforce" <br><br>

 Once the enforcement is completed, then navigate to http://<NAMESPACE_NAME>.<LOCATION_OF_RESOURCEGROUP>.cloudapp.azure.com/test<br>